CityMind-Lab/DeepUHI/README.md

 ## Acknowledgments

-We gratefully acknowledge the Seoul City Government for initiating the S-Dot (Seoul Data of Things) project, which provided the invaluable raw temperature data used in the SeoulTemp dataset.
-The development of this dataset has greatly benefited from the "S-Dot" and Seoul's IoT city data platform.
+> We thank the Seoul City Government for the S-Dot (Seoul Data of Things) project and the provision of raw temperature data via the S-Dot and Seoul's IoT city data platform.
+>
+> The SeoulTemp dataset and SDot data platform are freely available for non-commercial academic use.
+>

-The SeoulTemp dataset and the SDot data platform are openly available for use by universities, research institutions, and individuals for non-commercial purposes, such as academic research and publications.
-Please note that this dataset is a product of personal research and does not represent the official position of the Seoul City Government.
+> _Disclaimer: This dataset is a personal research product and does not represent the official position of the Seoul City Government._

 ## Contact